 Satisfaction Prediction Scores can be an extremely valuable tool in your customer service toolbox.
 They predict how pleased (or displeased) a customer is likely to be with your assistance, based on data, satisfaction ratings, and other metrics collected from past customer interactions.
+Satisfaction scores can be applied to all ticket types, except Problem tickets.

 For more information about how Satisfaction Prediction Scores are generated, see About Satisfaction Prediction Scores.